Learning a Stochastic Differential Equation Model of Tropical Cyclone Intensification from Reanalysis and Observational Data: Discussion and Future Directions

 \section{Discussion and Future Directions}

 In this paper, we showed that

-\begin{enumerate} \item A nonlinear system identification pipeline can identify a predictive and interpretable physics-style differential equation model of TC intensification from simulations and observations. \item The model generates a synthetic climatology that captures many aspects of observed TC climatology. \item The learned equation suggests a novel saddle-node bifurcation of intensity in wind shear which is not present in existing physical models. \end{enumerate}
+\begin{enumerate} \item A nonlinear system identification pipeline can identify a predictive and interpretable physics-style differential equation model of TC intensification from simulations and observations. \item The model generates a synthetic climatology that captures many aspects of observed TC climatology. \item The learned equation recovers nontrivial nonlinear dynamics of TCs, namely a saddle-node bifurcation predicted in separate work by theory and high resolution numerical simulations. \end{enumerate}